Paper Literary is a literary agency for storytellers. We champion writers - from the first edits, to the best deal, to finding readers and beyond.

 I grew up in Kentucky before moving to New York City for university.
 I took a detour and went to law school in Hong Kong before working on Capitol Hill for a lobbying firm.
 I soon realised that lobbying and law was not for me, I wanted to lobby for something I believed in, which is when I turned to publishing.
 I feel very lucky to be a champion for writers.
 I've heard that a book is a dream realized - to be a part of that is a privilege.

 I represent book club and literary fiction and narrative non-fiction.
+I want to find unforgettable stories, books that you want to share with everyone you know.
 I am particularly looking to work with debuts.

 * Voice-driven and character-driven narratives - I am always captivated by a distinctive voice, and I am looking for stories with unforgettable characters who live and breathe.